Diljeet-Kaur/SeleniumFreelancerProject/README.md

 - Spring Support

 ##Usage
-Simple usage with a single line of code.
+Simple usage with a single line of code.git